mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is an instruction set architecture (ISA)?
 - What is the difference between microarchitecture and ISA?
 - What is RISC-V?
-- Does RISC-V specifiy the ISA or microarchitecture?
+- Does RISC-V specify the ISA or microarchitecture?
 - What are some advantages of RISC vs CISC?
 - How do you characterize CPU performance?